 The New Acting Interior Secretary Is An Agency Insider And Ex-Oil Lobbyist

-Ryan Zinke has stepped down as Interior Secretary, resigning as planned amid a series of ethics investigations.
-In a tweeted out farewell note he says it's been a "high honor" to serve, that the agency has restored public lands, improved public access, and "shall never be held hostage again for our energy needs."
+Ryan Zinke has stepped down as interior secretary, resigning as planned amid a series of ethics investigations.
+In a tweet he said it's been a "high honor" to serve, adding that the agency has restored public lands, improved public access and "shall never be held hostage again for our energy needs."

 It's been a high honor to serve @POTUS & the American People as @Interior Secretary.
 We've restored public lands “for the benefit & enjoyment of the people,” improved public access & shall never be held hostage again for our energy needs.
 God bless America & those who defend her. pic.twitter.com/JXzVmrpDTg— Secretary Ryan Zinke (@SecretaryZinke) January 2, 2019